A/B Test — Also known as “split” testing

 Standards that define and track outcomes through qualitative (objective) and quantitative (key results) methods.
 OKRs were originally invented at Intel and are used today by many companies to track employee performance, including Google.

 OOO — Out of office

 Ex.
 “Thanks for your message.
 I’m currently OOO until October 13, but will reply as soon as possible.”
-(Here are some of the best out-of-office emails we’ve come across.)
+(Here’s some of the best out-of-office emails we’ve come across.)

 P&L — Profit and loss

 A statement used to assess a company’s performance and financial position.
 It lists income, expenses, and the resulting net profit or loss.